michaelnordmeyer/jekyll-theme-emojification/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

-Finally, add `jekyll-remote-theme` to your plugin section in `_config.yml` as well.

 ## Feed.xml and Sitemap.xml

 Both are included in the theme and don't need dependencies to `jekyll-feed` and `jekyll-sitemap` plugins.
 For a standard Jekyll installation, they work out-of-the-box if the files, `feed.xml`, `feed.xslt.xml`, `sitemap.xml`, and `sitemap.xslt.xml`, are copied to the Jekyll directory.

 The XSLT files style the XML files.
 If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.
 The `feed.xslt.xml` can also be a drop-in when using the `jekyll-feed` plugin.

-If hosted with the Github pages plugin, those plugins are already included and will automatically be used instead, unless above files are part of the site.
+If hosted with the GitHub Pages plugin, those plugins are already included and will automatically be used instead, unless above files are part of the site.
 To overwrite this, these files have to be copied manually from the theme's repository root to the site's repository root.

 Because feeds are generated once, they can only support one icon.
 The light variant was chosen for the feed.